react-component/m-list-view/README.md

 ## License

-rmc-listview is released under the MIT license.
+rmc-list-view is released under the MIT license.